KonstantinaStrantzali/FreshNow-food-corner/README.md

 ### Acknowledgements

 A heartfelt thank you to:
-* My mentor Ronan for his helpful advices, support and inspiration helped me deal with hard times and keep my motivation.
+* My mentor Ronan for his helpful advices, support and inspiration that helped me deal with hard times and keep my motivation.
 * Code Institute tutors for their assistance.
 * My family, the sweet thought of them keeps me always focused and determined to achieve my goals.
 * To Stef for all his jokes, support, comfort and love that helped me overcome the feelings of imposter syndrome.